KonstantinKuklin/HandlerSocketLibrary/docs/eng/Decrement.md

 $decrementQuery = $writer->decrementByIndex($indexId, '=', array(106), array(0, 3));
 ```

-If you are fully confident in your query, you can simply send it to server, thus save time and memory.
+If you are fully confident in your query, you can simply send it to server, thus save time and memory:

 ```php
 $writer->sendQueries();
 ```

-If you want to check that the command completed successfully.
+If you want to check that the command completed successfully:

 ```php
 $writer->getResultList();